gadsfly/BBOP/README.md

 Calibration protocol and tools can be found in the recording protocol documentation.

-Note: `label3d_dannce.mat` contains the calibration parameters for all cameras in DANNCE-compatible format.
+Note: `*label3d_dannce.mat` contains the calibration parameters for all cameras in DANNCE-compatible format.

+view details in: **Protocol of Recording** [View PDF](https://drive.google.com/file/d/1_cB2Yxkpt41zbyjxM-VQth-bNA1zPu_v/view?usp=sharing)

 ## Synchronization

 For multi-camera recordings, frame synchronization is critical.
-BBOP expects:
-- Hardware-triggered cameras
-- Frame timestamps from each camera stored in `Camera*/frametimes.mat`
-- light switrched for sync
+BBOP expects light switrched for sync, follow the steps in teh recording protocol.
+[View PDF](https://drive.google.com/file/d/1_cB2Yxkpt41zbyjxM-VQth-bNA1zPu_v/view?usp=sharing)

 Synchronization with miniscope recordings is handled in a similar way.